-The last key on the Florida keys archipelago (if you’re travelling from Miami), Key West lies roughly 90 miles north of Cuba.
+The last key on the Florida keys archipelago (if you’re traveling from Miami), Key West lies roughly 90 miles north of Cuba.
 Due to this proximity, you’ll find a deep-rooted Cuban influence throughout the island city.
 The smell of freshly rolled Cuban cigars and strong Cuban coffee delectably lingers on your olfactory senses no matter where you go.
 But wait, there’s more to it!

-Key West provides a feast for your eyes with its straight-out-of-a-fairy-tale conch-style pastel-hued houses, cobbled streets and turquoise waters!
+Key West provides a feast for your eyes with its straight-out-of-a-fairy-tale conch-style pastel-hued houses, cobbled streets, and turquoise waters!
 Simply put, Key West is like a dreamland you’ll long to get lost in.

-In March of 2017, we travelled to Miami for 6 days.
+In March of 2017, we traveled to Miami for 6 days.
 My husband had to attend a business conference for a day and the rest was available to us for exploration.
-Key West was definitely on our agenda, however we were in a dilemma between doing a day trip from Miami or spending a couple of nights there.
+Key West was definitely on our agenda, however, we were in a dilemma between doing a day trip from Miami or spending a couple of nights there.
 A glance at the hotel and Airbnb prices quickly resolved this dilemma though 🙂

 Where To Stay